8 Cures That Did More Harm Than Good

 Radium and radiation were all the rage around the turn of the 20th century.
 People who went to natural hot springs seemed “invigorated and renewed,” and scientists noted that many of these natural springs were high in naturally-occurring radon.
 The radon seemed to be to water what oxygen was to air; without it, water was “dead.”
 Looking to profit off of this discovery, companies first bottled water directly from the springs, and later produced “invigorating” crocks (containing internal radon discs or coatings) to irradiate water.
 Just fill the crock before you go to sleep, and have healthy, stimulating water all day long!

 Unfortunately for those who consumed the radon, the radiation in the water did the opposite of what it was supposed to do.
 Eben Byers bought into the claims, and drank three bottles of Radithor a day, beginning in 1930.
 In 1932, his teeth began to fall out, holes began to appear in his jaw, and he became generally unwell.
 He was dying of aggressive cancer brought on by the radon (not radiation poisoning, as is commonly believed, but still directly attributable to the Radithor).
-He died at age 51, was buried in a lead-lined coffin, and his was one of the cases used to substantially increase the FDA’s ability to regulate medical claims, when the 1938 Food, Drug, and Cosmetic Act passed.
+He died at age 51 and was buried in a lead-lined coffin.
+His was one of the cases used to substantially increase the FDA’s ability to regulate medical claims, when the 1938 Food, Drug, and Cosmetic Act passed.

 Some people will do anything to get their “potency” back, and there are plenty of people out there who are willing to take advantage of that.
 John R. Brinkley was one of the myriad snake-oil salesmen at the turn of the century, but a medical degree bought from a diploma mill led the now-“Dr.” Brinkley to pursue grander matters.

 Early on in Brinkley’s career, Bill Stittsworth, a farmer with “no lead in his pencil, no powder in his pistol” consulted him.
-Brinkley jokingly remarked that it was too bad the farmer didn’t have the glands of the frisky billy goats outside, but Stittsworth, taking Brinkley seriously, said “Doctor, I want you to transplant [the goat glands] into me.”
-The doctor did as much, and nine months later, Bill Stittsworth’s wife bore a son, appropriately named “Billy.”
+The story goes that Brinkley jokingly remarked that it was too bad the farmer didn’t have the glands of the frisky billy goats outside, but Stittsworth, taking Brinkley seriously, said “Doctor, I want you to transplant [the goat glands] into me.”
+The doctor did as much, and nine months later, Bill Stittsworth’s wife reportedly bore a son, appropriately named “Billy.”

 Seeing the potential to profit from this venture, John Brinkley set up a major advertising campaign centered on “Billy,” and “goat-gland transplantation” took off.
-Over 16,000 men had their scrotums cut open, their testicles “cored,” and had tissue plugs from the goat testicles inserted.
+Over 16,000 men had their scrotums cut open and tissue plugs from the goat testicles inserted.
 In the best-case scenario, the men’s bodies simply broke down the goat tissues and healed up, but many patients weren’t so lucky.

-The fact that Brinkley was a mediocre medical man at best led to at least 43 deaths that were directly attributable to his operation, but hundreds more are believed to have been killed by infection, gangrene, or surgical mishaps.
-Those 43 deaths led to the revocation of Brinkley’s license to practice medicine in Kansas in 1930.
-Unfortunately for the easily-swayed, he remained in the goat-gland business for another decade, across the border, in Mexico.
+The fact that Brinkley was a mediocre medical man at best led to dozens of deaths that were directly attributable to his operation, but hundreds more are believed to have been killed by infection, gangrene, or surgical mishaps.
+Those deaths also helped lead to the revocation of Brinkley’s license to practice medicine in Kansas in 1930.
+Unfortunately for the easily swayed, he remained in the goat-gland business for another decade in Texas.

 The 1950s were an era of innovation, new discoveries, and excitement about the potential that science had to improve our lives.
-Drug companies were thriving on this outlook, and were developing cures for even the smallest of ailments.
-Sleeplessness was a major problem, according to contemporary doctors, but the only reliable sedatives were barbiturates, which had a host of known addiction problems and side-effects.
+Drug companies were thriving on this outlook, and developing cures for even the smallest of ailments.
+Sleeplessness was a major problem, according to contemporary doctors, but the only reliable sedatives were barbiturates, which had a host of known addiction problems and side effects.

 It was too good to be true.
 By 1961, babies were beginning to be born to mothers who had taken Thalidomide in early pregnancy.
 Many of them had shortened or absent “flipper” limbs.
 Dr. McBride realized his mistake, and did everything he could to retract his endorsements of the drug, but it was too late for over 12,000 infants.
-By 1962, the drug was pulled off the market, but Grunenthal offered no recompense or statement regarding its inadequate testing and irresponsible promotion.
-Though many of the victims of Thalidomide have gone on to live productive lives (the drug did not inhibit mental ability), their struggles to function in everyday society continue.
+By 1961, the drug was pulled off the market, but Grunenthal offered no recompense or statement regarding its inadequate testing and irresponsible promotion.

 Interestingly, the story of Thalidomide had a rather different turn in the United States.
 Though it technically passed the requirements of the FDA testing authority at the time, FDA inspector Frances Kelsey would not approve its distribution.
 Ms. Kelsey felt the company provided insufficient data on the efficacy and safety of the drug on its applications, and despite pressure from pharmaceutical companies and other FDA supervisors, she refused to budge on the issue.
 President John F. Kennedy eventually heralded her as a heroine, after the scandal of the “Thalidomide babies” broke overseas.

-This incident further strengthened the testing requirements of the FDA (as the only thing keeping the drug from market at the time was the Inspector’s veto), and greatly increased the oversight and regulation of equivalent organizations in other countries.
+This incident further strengthened the testing requirements of the FDA, and greatly increased the oversight and regulation of equivalent organizations in other countries.
 Interestingly, Thalidomide is once again being used as a drug, albeit with extreme restrictions on who can take it.
-It’s a chemotherapeutic agent that has significant benefits for multiple myeloma patients, and it also has been used in the treatment of Hansen’s disease (leprosy).
+It’s a chemotherapeutic agent that has significant benefits for multiple myeloma patients, and it has also been used in the treatment of Hansen’s disease (leprosy).
 Patients on the drug must have pregnancy tests and use reliable contraception if they are sexually active, and must not become pregnant within 4 weeks of coming off the drug.